-- Kitchen – Inspectors make sure range hood fans vent to the outside where possible, that ground-fault circuit interrupter protection exists for electrical outlets within 6 feet of a sink, that no leaks occur under the sinks, and that cabinet doors and drawers are all operating properly.
+- Kitchen – Inspectors make sure range hood fans vent to the outside where possible.
+Ground-fault circuit interrupter protection should exist for electrical outlets within 6 feet of a sink, and no leaks should occur under the sinks.
+Lastly, an inspector checks that cabinet doors and drawers are all operating properly.

-- Bathrooms – The goal here is to inspect toilets to see that they’re flushing and are secure to the floor.
+- Bathrooms – Inspect toilets to see that they’re flushing and are secure to the floor.
 The inspection also makes sure drains are draining, showers are spraying, and tubs are securely fastened.

 - Electrical systems – Inspectors will check if the visible wiring and electrical panels are in good shape, light switches and the HVAC systems work correctly, and there are enough outlets in each room.